under-ground/mailbox/README.md

 ![](https://i.imgur.com/5SiW7vH.png)
 # discord-mailbox
-A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message server staff and receive a reply.
-This project is built for the Discord Community Hack Week for fun and is not intended to be a production ready product.
+A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message all server staff and receive a response in private messages.
+The bot can be self hosted for a single server, or hosted on many servers at once.
+This project is built for the Discord Community Hack Week for fun and educational purposes and is not intended to be a production ready product.

 ## Usage